-Abiotic stresses including extremes in temperature and water availability are major factors that determine the natural geographical distribution of plants and limit the agricultural production of crops.
-Our overarching interest is to understand the molecular genetic mechanisms that plants have evolved to tolerate environmental stresses.
-Most of our effort focuses on the cold acclimation response, the process whereby certain plants increase in freezing tolerance upon exposure to low nonfreezing temperatures.
-However, as one of the cold response pathways that we are studying includes genes that impart drought tolerance, we are also interested in how plants sense and respond to water deficit.
+Abiotic stresses including extremes in temperature and water availability are major factors that determine the natural geographical distribution of plants and limit agricultural production on an annual basis.
+Our overarching interest is to understand the mechanisms that plants have evolved to tolerate abiotic stresses and use this information to improve the yield of crops used for food and bioenergy.

 Much of our work has focused on cold acclimation, the process whereby plants increase in freezing tolerance in response to low non-freezing temperatures.
 In early work, we described the CBF cold-response pathway, a highly conserved regulatory network that imparts freezing tolerance (Fig. 1).
 The pathway comprises two primary components: the CBF genes, which encode closely related members of the AP2/ERF family of transcriptional activators, and the CBF target genes, known as the CBF regulon.
 In Arabidopsis, CBF1, CBF2 and CBF3 are induced within 15 min of exposing plants to low temperature, followed at about 2 h by induction of more than 100 CBF regulon genes.
 Expression of the CBF regulon leads to increased levels of sugars and proteins with cryoprotective properties that contribute to an increase in plant freezing tolerance.